qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QgsFeatureRequest now supports settings a maximum limit for the number
+QgsFeatureRequest now supports setting a maximum limit for the number
 of features returned.
 In many cases this limit is passed to the
 provider, resulting in significant performance gains when only a set
 number of features are required.